 The Poetry of Jack Bedell

-Dr. Jack Bedell will serve as Louisiana's poet laureate from 2017 to 2019
+Dr. Jack Bedell served as Louisiana's Poet Laureate from 2017 to 2019

 Dr. Bedell is a Professor of English at Southeastern Louisiana University and the author of nine books, including Call and Response (with Darrell Bourque, 2010), Come Rain, Come Shine (2006), What Passes for Love (2001), Bone-Hollow, True: New & Selected Poems (2013), Elliptic (2016), and Revenant (2016).
 As editor of Southeastern’s literary magazine Louisiana Literature since 1992, he has published numerous Louisiana poets.
 Dr. Bedell has taught creative writing to students of all ages, from the third-grade level to the graduate level over the last 30 years.
 Intimate and personable, his work reflects a familiarity with Louisiana life and its people.
 In addition, he has worked with the LEH’s award-winning PRIME TIME Family Literacy Program as a storyteller and continues to promote the writing of his fellow Louisianans.

-“Jack Bedell’s love for Louisiana is evident in his work, and I’m confident that he will serve honorably as the state’s poet laureate,” said Gov. John Bel Edwards.
+“Jack Bedell’s love for Louisiana is evident in his work, and I’m confident that he will serve honorably as the state’s poet laureate,” said Gov. John Bel Edwards when the announcement was made.
 “I want to thank the Louisiana Endowment for the Humanities for leading this search, and I congratulate all of the nominees whose writings capture the heart of the people and places that make our state a unique and wonderful place to call home.”

 The shark flops, chomps.
 Its back